x-component/x-select/README.md

 If the `object` is a dom tree node, `select()` will call `object.ownerDocument.defaultView.$` and return the result.
 In this case css selectors supported by the underlying css selector engine are supported.

-# _select()

-select for JSON or DOM nodes:
-if obj is a dom node use the xui $ selector find result set as an array of dom elements, based on querySelectorAll();
-options root : use this as context if :root is given options self : include the obj itself in the search scope